The Sternberg Clinic is one of very few surgical practices in the United States that specializes in the best surgical treatment of pilonidal disease.

 Some red flags that should encourage you to do more research:

-- If the surgeon performs traditional surgery (open procedures or excisions with midline closures) and reserves the cleft lift for recurrences.
-The CL shouldn’t be reserved for recurrences, and actually isn’t any more extreme or invasive than a typical excisional procedure.
+- If the surgeon performs traditional surgery (open procedures or excisions with midline closures) and reserves the cleft lift for recurrences, the CL shouldn’t be reserved for recurrences and is actually no more extreme or invasive than a typical excisional procedure.

 - If the surgeon admits to lacking experience with the procedure but would like to try it in your case.
 Don’t take a chance with experimentation.
 The best way for a surgeon to learn how to perform the CL is in a mentorship experience.